 These are cars that move using a large electric battery powering an electric motor.
 They do not take any petrol.
 Also called Battery Electric Vehicles (BEVs), they produce no exhaust, which is far kinder to the environment - petrol and diesel transport produce 17% of New Zealand's greenhouse gases.2 80% of New Zealand electricity is generated by rain (hydro dams), geothermal, and wind3, so the source of the car's fuel is environmentally friendly, and inexpensive, and produced locally (We import over a billion dollars of petrol and three billion dollars of crude oil from overseas each year4 and local electricity generation is cheaper).
-A 2015 government study shows electric cars also have environmental benefits versus petrol cars when the full lifecycle of manufacture, use, and disposal are assessed, and that the ingredients like lithium in batteries, aren't scarce.5 Having no exhaust, fully electric cars produce no poisonous carbon monoxide fumes.
+A 2015 government study shows electric cars also have environmental benefits versus petrol cars when the full lifecycle of manufacture, use, and disposal are assessed, and that the ingredients like lithium in batteries, aren't scarce.5 Each year, an estimated 256 New Zealanders prematurely die from harmful vehicle emissions6, close to the number who die in crashes, and this could be avoided through driving fully electric vehicles.